Having more fun than a human being should be allowed to have.

 Obama himself was going to be so popular that people would be begging him to find a way to stay.

-And instead, he's leaving, and people are happy and optimistic and filled with hope for the first time in eight years.
+And instead, he's leaving and people are happy and optimistic and filled with hope for the first time in eight years.

-For somebody with the ego he's got, and for somebody who believes his press clippings when the drivebys talk about how brilliant and erudite and genius he is, and nothing is nothing that he's done has worked.
+It's got to be a very sobering for somebody as self-impressed with themselves as Obama is, for somebody with the ego he's got, and for somebody who believes his press clippings when the drive-bys talk about how brilliant and erudite and genius he is.

-It has weakened America around the world, and when America is weakened, the world is more endangered and out of control.
+And when America is weakened, the world is more endangered and out of control.

 And that is exactly where we are.

-This idea, this grand idea of United Nations-led globalism with climate change being the issue that united the nations of the world into a giant series of tax increases and a reduction in the standard of living, and therefore making everybody more dependent on government.
+This idea, this grand idea of United Nations-led globalism with climate change being the issue that united the nations of the world into a giant series of tax increases and a reduction in the standard of living and therefore making everybody more dependent on government.

-That was the grand dream.
+That was the grand dream that was the big hope.

 It has fallen apart in an embarrassing way.